mrkrumhausen/product-space/plays/mvp.md

-  ### MLP Description & BACKLOG
+### MLP Description & backlog

-  Once you have your features for the MLP you can list the things needed to complete it.
+- Once you have your features for the MLP you can list the things needed to complete it.
 How will you test the business model and validate the user need without building too much?
 - Which [**Job-to-be-done**](/plays/jobs-to-be-done) is the MLP solving (the value proposition)?
 - The [**Business objective**](/plays/okr) and how to meassure success (OKRs)
 - **Backlog**: List of tasks

-### Examples of MLPs
+## Examples of MLPs
 **Google Docs**
 Google Docs was simple, but also complete.
 Docs did a great job at what it was primarily designed for, which is simplicity and real-time *collaboration*.